Contents

 3Data Processed

-The following categories of data are processed through the GAF platform:
+The following categories of data are processed through the SGAF platform:

 Account Data